adikamunyao/dataClan/README.md

 ![penpal](https://user-images.githubusercontent.com/22881701/230894592-40b715c8-c01d-4cfa-94f3-b143226d082e.jpg)

+## Metric of Success

+* Character Error Rate: this is a metric of the performance of an automatic speech recognition (ASR) system.
+This value indicates the percentage of characters that were incorrectly predicted.
+The lower the value, the better the performance of the ASR system with a CharErrorRate of 0 being a perfect score.
+* Word Error Rate: this is the ratio of errors in a transcript to the total words spoken.
+A lower WER in speech-to-text means better accuracy in recognizing speech.

 ## Aims
 * Develop a machine learning model that can recognize different styles of handwriting, so that it can accurately convert handwritten notes into digital format.
 * Create a database to store digitized notes in a secure and organized manner.